killerducky/killerducky_site/mahjong/naga_stats.md

 ---
 layout: default
+title: Naga stats for MJS and Tenhou players
 ---

+# Naga stats for MJS and Tenhou players

 These charts show average [Naga](https://naga.dmv.nico/naga_report/top/) scores for various Ranks on MJS and Tenhou.
 [Naga](https://naga.dmv.nico/naga_report/top/) is a paid service that can analyze your Mahjong games.
 It provides statistics that grade how well you played.
 See my [advanced resources](https://killerducky.github.io/mahjong/intro#advanced-resources) section for more information.